-By setting up lead source tracking on your site, you gain insight into which marketing campaigns drove the most leads.
+By setting up lead source tracking on your site, you gain insight into which marketing campaigns or referral websites drove the most leads.

-Tracking Lead Generation in Google Analytics
+Tracking Form Conversion Source in Google Analytics

-Tracking form conversions can be tedious and time consuming.
+Tracking form conversions can be tedious and time-consuming.
 Every time you publish a lead generation form, you’ll need to configure a goal on your Google Analytics account and place an extra tracking code on your website.

-After you installed the MonsterInsights plugin and connected it with Google Analytics, go to Insights » Addons and click Install under the MonsterInsights Forms addon.
+After you installed the MonsterInsights plugin and connected it with Google Analytics, go to Insights » Addons and click Install under the Forms addon.

 Once the plugin is installed, the button will change to say Activate.
 Go ahead and click the Activate button to make sure the addon is active and ready to use.